Denel NTW-20

-The NTW-20 is a South African anti-materiel rifle, developed by Denel Mechem in the 1990s.
+The NTW-20 is an anti-materiel rifle, developed in South Africa by Denel Mechem in the mid 1990s.
 It is intended for deployment against targets including parked aircraft, telecommunication masts, power lines, missile sites, radar installations, refineries, satellite dishes, gun emplacements, bunkers, and personnel, using a range of specialised projectiles.

 Development

 The weapon was designed by Tony Neophytou (co-designer of the Neostead combat shotgun).
 Development of the system began in August 1995 under the "Aerotek" name and a working prototype was ready for testing four and a half months later.
 This rapid progress was made possible by Neophytou's expertise in the field of recoil reduction systems, having worked on helicopter turrets in the past.
 To further reduce the amount of research and development, the project recycled the barrel, bolt and barrel extension of the existing Vektor GA1 automatic cannon.
 It was put into production by Denel Land Systems in two versions; 20×110mm HS and 20×82mm.
-The latter model is also available in 14.5 x 114 and conversion between the calibres can be done in the field by swapping the barrel and bolt assembly.
-The significantly larger 20 x 110 model cannot be converted to another calibre.
-The rifle was accepted into service with the South African National Defence Force in 1998..
+The latter model is also available in 14.5×114 mm and conversion between the calibres can be done in the field by swapping the barrel and bolt assembly.
+The significantly larger 20×110mm model cannot be converted to another calibre.
+The rifle was accepted into service with the South African National Defence Force in 1998.